Yuan Shikai: Late Qing dynasty

-Having gained powerful allies that included Empress Dowager Cixi, and being appointed as the Viceroy of Zhili and Beiyang Trade Minister, Yuan was in a position that allowed him to expand his army and increase its funding.
+Enjoying the trust of Empress Dowager Cixi, as the Viceroy of Zhili and Beiyang Trade Minister, Yuan was in a position that allowed him to expand his army and increase its funding.
 It was at this time that Yuan established the Beiyang Army, with the creation of the Left Division of the Beiyang Standing Army in October 1902.
 In December 1902 he was also ordered to train several thousand Manchu Bannermen, and these later became the 1st Division of the Beiyang Army, while the Left Division was renamed the 2nd Division.
 It was meant to become the core of a Chinese regular army, and although Yuan had a lot of influence over it, the central government had administrative control and provided the army's funding.
 In 1904 Yuan used the Russo-Japanese War to convince Cixi to authorize the creation of more divisions.
 Because of this the Beiyang Army reached a strength of 60,000 men.
 In mid-1902 he established a military staff to assist him in his role as Beiyang Army commander, and its two most prominent members were Feng Guozhang and Duan Qirui.
 The "Beiyang clique" became the origin of the majority of warlords in northern China during the warlord period in the 1910s and 1920s.
 As one historian wrote, "the [Beiyang] Army was the most significant military development in China between the [Xiang] and Huai Armies which suppressed the Taiping and [Nian] rebellions in the 1860's and the army that Chiang Kai-shek raised and employed in the northern expedition of 1926-27."

-In 1905, acting on Yuan's advice, Dowager-Empress Cixi issued a decree ending the traditional Confucian examination system that was formalized in 1906.
+In 1905, acting on Yuan's advice, Dowager Empress Cixi issued a decree ending the traditional Confucian examination system that was formalized in 1906.
 She ordered the Ministry of Education to implement a system of primary and secondary schools and universities with state-mandated curriculum, modelled after the educational system of Meiji-era Japan.
 On 27 August 1908, the Qing court promulgated "Principles for a Constitution", which Yuan helped to draft.
 This document called for a constitutional government with a strong monarchy (modelled after Meiji Japan and Bismarck's Germany), with a constitution to be issued by 1916 and an elected parliament by 1917.